Campanula medium

+Name and Origin

+The plant's common name originates from its resemblance to the bells of Canterbury Cathedral and the bells worn by pilgrims although some sources claim they were originally called Coventry bells.
+The plant was brought into the UK in the 16th century while other sources state the plant arrived in the 19th century.

 Etymology

 The specific epithet medium means that this plant has intermediate characteristics in respect of other species of the genus Campanula.
 In Persian, it is called گل استکانی (gol-e estekani) meaning "glass flower", because the flower resembles a drinking glass.